How to Become a Thought Leader on LinkedIn

-You can find influencers on LinkedIn by searching for the hashtags for a specific sector.
-Sending your original content to these influencers and organically interacting with them can help establish yourself as a thought leader as well.
+You can find influencers on LinkedIn by searching for the hashtags of a specific sector.
+Sending your original content to these influencers and organically interacting with them can further help establish yourself as a thought leader.

 If you want to look more closely into how to become a thought leader on LinkedIn, here is a video learning course made by LinkedIn definitely worth looking into.